UrbanMachine/create-python-lib/README.md

    ```
 5) Copy the generated files into the project directory and track them on git
 6) Double check everything is up-to-date by running `cruft check`
 7) Merge `template` into the main branch of the repository.
-Don't delete the `template` branch, so that it can be used in the future for future template changes and merges.

    You may need to use:
    ```shell
    git merge --allow-unrelated-histories
    ```
+8) Delete the `template` branch

 # Updating a template on an existsing project
-1) Go to the projects `template` branch
-2) Run `cruft update --allow-untracked-files` and follow the prompts.
+1) Run `cruft update --allow-untracked-files` and follow the prompts.
-3) Validate the diffs merged correctly
-4) Merge `template` into the main branch of the repository
+2) Resolve merge conflicts